nus-cs2103-AY1920S1/duke/docs/README.md

 ## Features

 ### Feature 1
-Show you your current list of tasks.
+Shows you your current list of tasks.

 ## Usage